 It is critical to safeguard your bones, joints, and muscles as you age because they support your body and allow you to move.
 Sustaining the health of your muscles, bones, and joints will help you continue to conduct your regular tasks and remain physically active.
 Moderate-intensity aerobic, muscle-strengthening and bone-strengthening physical exercise can help halt bone density loss that occurs with aging.

 Hip fracture is a significant health problem with life-altering consequences, mainly if you are an older adult.
 Physically active persons are less likely to suffer a hip fracture than idle persons.

 Physical activity also lowers the risk of falling and injuries from falls in older persons.
 Physical exercise programs that involve many types of physical exercise are the most effective at preventing falls and fall-related injuries.
 Aerobic, muscle-strengthening, and balancing exercises are examples of different forms of physical exercise.
 Weight-bearing exercises like jogging, brisk walking, jumping jacks, and strength training also exert tension on the bones.
 These exercises can assist improve bone development and strength while also lowering the risk of fall-related injuries and fractures.

+Muscles should be solid and healthy.
 Lifting weights and other muscle-strengthening exercises can help you grow or maintain muscle mass and strength.
 It is significant for older folks who lose muscle mass and strength as they age.
 No matter your age, gradually increasing the amount of weight and number of repetitions you undertake as part of muscle-building exercises can provide you with even more benefits.